 Informative-This type of device uses an ion chamber made of an electrically conductive plastic with an electret as the detecting mechanism.
-The surface voltage of the positively charged electret is measured before and after the exposure to radon.
-During the exposure, radon passively diffuses into the ion chamber and subsequently decays.
+The surface voltage of the positively charged electret is measured before and after deployment the exposure to radon.
+During the exposure measurement, radon passively diffuses into the ion chamber and subsequently decays.
 The decay of radon and its short-lived progeny ionizes the air inside the chamber.
-Negative ions Electrons are attracted to the electret and discharge it.
-From the surface voltage of the electret measured before and after the exposure, and the length of the exposure, the average radon concentration during the exposure can be calculated using calibration factors determined through exposures of devices in a STAR.
-Electrets of different sensitivities and chambers of different sizes can be used in combination to measure a range of radon concentrations over time periods ranging from 2 days to 1 year.
+Negative ions are attracted to the electret and discharge it.
+From the surface voltage of the electret measured before and after the exposure measurement, and the length duration of the exposure measurement, the average radon concentration during the exposure measurement can be calculated using calibration factors response functions determined through exposure tests of devices in a STAR.
+Electrets of different sensitivities and chambers of different sizes can be used in combination to measure a range of values of radon concentrations over time periods ranging from 2 days to 1 year.